christoffercarlsson/autograph/specification/README.md

 ### 4.1 Key compromise

-Compromise of a party's long-term identity private key IK allows impersonation of that party to others.
+If a party's long-term identity private key IK is compromised, an attacker may impersonate that party to others.

+If a party's ephemeral private key EK is compromised prior to a given protocol run, an attacker may derive SK and thereby have the ability to tamper with the contents of the encrypted messages M being sent between the two parties involved in that protocol run.

 ### 4.2 Identity verification